-- Once the skillet is hot, go ahead and cook the patties for 2-3 minutes on each side, or until they are a golden brown color.
+- Cook.
+Once the skillet is hot, go ahead and cook the patties for 2-3 minutes on each side, or until they are a golden brown color.
 They will be fragile, so using a fish spatula is best for the delicate nature.

-- Remove them to a paper towel lined plate or a warm oven until you are ready to serve.
+- Serve.
+Remove them to a paper towel lined plate or a warm oven until you are ready to serve.
 Serve the salmon croquettes while they are warm and don’t forget your favorite sauce!

 Salmon cakes can be made year-round.
 Because salmon is such an affordable protein, you may find that you really enjoy cooking with it.
 Let us know what you think of this recipe.